AdobeDocs/experience-manager-65.en/help/assets/video-profiles.md

 ### Applying a video profile to specific folders {#applying-video-profiles-to-specific-folders}

-You can apply a video profile to a folder from within the **Tools** menu or if you are in the folder, from the **Properties**.
+You can apply a video profile to a folder from within the **[!UICONTROL Tools]** menu or if you are in the folder, from the **[!UICONTROL Properties]**.
 This section describes how to apply video profiles to folders both ways.

 Folders that have a profile already assigned to it are indicated by the display of the profile's name directly below the folder name.